abhineet123/MTF/Config/ReadMe.md

 ================================
 	 Parameter:	'bil_diameter'
 		Description:
 			diameter of each pixel neighbourhood that is used during filtering.
-If it is non-positive, it is computed from sigmaSpace
+If it is non-positive, it is computed from bil_sigma_space.

 	 Parameter:	'bil_sigma_col'
 		Description: